fiskaltrust/rollout-doc/overview/countries.md

 :::

 As an IT service provider, fiskaltrust supports manufacturers (PosCreators) and dealers (PosDealers) of cash register (PosSystems) in the fiscalization of their recording systems in compliance with tax regulations.
 We offer PosCreators a license-free interface for simple and legally compliant connection of a cash register.

-PosDealer we support with additional functions for automation and optimization of fiscalization.
+PosDealers are supported with additional functions for automation and optimization of fiscalization.
 fiskaltrust is proud to offer its services in several countries for over 25.000 companies.

 import Tabs from '@theme/Tabs';